scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 ```

 You can use `Ctrl + C` to kill the node.

+To connect to the Fuji Testnet instead, use argument `--network-id=fuji`.
+You can get funds on the Testnet from the [faucet.](https://faucet.avax-test.network/)

 When the node starts, it has to bootstrap (catch up with the rest of the network.)
 You will see logs about bootstrapping.